MSharp813/IT1025/Lab5/readme.md

+# Executive Summary

+With this lab we have learned how to use Lucidchart, a little about networking, cyber security, and encryption.
+We also made a model of a network topology, did some encrypting and decrypting, learned about brute-force attacks, etc.

 # Lucidchart

 I liked using the Lucidchart.
 It helps in the planning phase of making a website.Those who are plnning to  make a website could use this to help them.